hnykda/wifi-heatmapper/README.md

 # WiFi Heatmapper

 This project is a WiFi heatmapper solution for macOS, inspired by [python-wifi-survey-heatmap](https://github.com/jantman/python-wifi-survey-heatmap).
-I wanted to create a heatmap of my WiFi coverage, but the original project didn't work for me due to being on a Mac.
+I wanted to create a heatmap of my WiFi coverage, but the original project didn't work because I am running on Mac (Apple Sillicon).

 ![Screenshot](various/screenshot.jpeg)